 Omid lifespan is about 200-300 years.

 Generally, the omid have a matrilineal and matriarchal culture.
-Traditionally, an omid woman takes three husbands.
+Traditionally, an omid woman takes three husbands and the group is called a marriage tetrarchy.
 The husbands are expected to carry the eggs in their carapace after they are laid for two to four months when they hatch.
 The female mind is valued, while males are prized for their physical strength and beauty.

 In the past, men were treated as second-class citizens and possessed very little rights without a wife to protect them.
 While women still hold the highest political offices, men are making an appearance in the lowest levels of government.
 They have also taken on greater influence economically, forming companies and corporations involved in off-world trade (both legal and illicit).